 The AMC Southern New Hampshire Trail Guide has textual descriptions of the Wapack Trail and the side trails on South and North Pack Monadnock.

 Open Street Maps bicycle layer shows all the trails.

 The hike up Mt Watatic is really short and great for either an afternoon hike, or taking friends who don’t hike.
 It is 1.2 miles up to an open summit with views.
 The trail is heavily used and has unfortunately eroded quite wide.
 We usually hike a loop going up the Wapack Trail and back down the State Line trail.

 Mt Watatic to Temple Mountain

 This is a much less traveled section.
 There is a mix of ridges with views and up and down through swamps.
-The middle section descends through Windblown which was recently logged and a bit less pleasant.
+Starting from the south, the best views are

 Miller State Park/South Pack Monadnock